check-spelling/arangodb/Installation/Windows/Plugins/Readme.txt

-Every sub directory has to be a plugin directory which is included in to  the installation script  of arango.
+Every sub directory has to be a plugin directory which is included into  the installation script  of arango.

 The plugins are NOT needed for compilation of any arango component